 Chris Cozzone of Inside Women's Boxing

-says of Zaganas: "Vaia is the complete package.
+said of Zaganas: "Vaia is the complete package.
 Though she may lack a bit of oomph on her punches, she’s

 got everything else: angles, style, a masterful defense and the ability to throw a wide range of accurate combinations."

-ambition is to make her living as a boxer.
 In a June 2000 interview with Canada's Chatelaine magazine, Vaia explained the appeal of boxing, saying

 have to challenge yourself.
 When you can do something that you're afraid to do, it gives you a sense of pride and